-Many Twitter chats have websites where they pre-publish the upcoming week’s chat questions a few days in advance.
+Many Twitter chats have websites where they pre-publish the upcoming week's chat questions a few days in advance.
 If this is the case, we recommend writing out your answers before the chat starts.
-Not only will your responses be more succinct and well thought-out, it will leave you time to interact with, read, and retweet other’s users sentiments.
+Not only will your responses be more succinct and well-thought-out, but it will also leave you time to interact with, read, and retweet other user's sentiments.

 Take it from experience, it is not easy to think up snappy answers, find memes, and make them fit in a 140 character tweet, all while interacting with the other participants on the fly.
 Things will get very confusing, very fast.